amortensen/dots-protocol/draft-teague-dots-protocol.md

 The purpose of the signaling channel is to convey DDoS mitigation request and status information between participating agents (client and server or gateway).
-Conditions during a DDoS attack are invariably hostile for connection oriented protocols traversing affected paths.
+Conditions during a DDoS attack are invariably hostile for connection-oriented protocols traversing affected paths.
 Mechanisms such as Happy Eyeballs [RFC6555] may be used to select a transport suitable for a given time and prevailing network conditions.

-For the purpose of this draft, however, a default signaling transport based upon UDP [RFC5405] will be used.
-UDP's connectionless quality lends itself to being able to sustain loose communications during an event which may heavily congest certain network paths towards the DOTS signal originating network.
+Implementations are required to support the DOTS signal channel over UDP as specified in [I-D.ietf-dots-requirements].
+This document therefore assumes the the availability of a transport based upon UDP [RFC0768], but also defines the message exchanges agnostic of the underlying transport used to convey the signaling.

 Key tenets of DOTS protocol design are low communication overhead and efficient message packing to increase the chances of successful transmission and receipt.
 Desirable side-effects of efficient packing are the removal of the possibility of fragmentation in addition to a message size that is friendly towards encapsulation (e.g via GRE [RFC2784] or MPLS [RFC3031]).
 Large UDP packets may also be treated adversely by middleboxes with restrictive policies or may fall foul of aggressive filtering.

-In support of operational requirements for protocol efficiency in [I-D.ietf-dots-requirements], the signaling channel uses Protocol Buffers [PROTOBUF], also known as Protobufs, to encode messages exchanged between DOTS agents.
-Thanks to Protobufs' serialization, signal channel messaging permits the introduction of new numbered fields arbitrarily, adding the requisite extensibility to the protocol while retaining backward compatibility.
+In support of operational requirements for protocol efficiency, backward compatibility and extensibility in [I-D.ietf-dots-requirements], the signaling channel uses Protocol Buffers [PROTOBUF], also known as Protobufs, to define message schemas and serialize messages exchanged between DOTS agents.
-Future revisions of or extensions to the protocol may use the data channel to provide a mechanism by which schema updates or expansions may be communicated during provisioning/session establishment.

-Data serialization alone does not cover the security requirements in [I-D.ietf-dots-requirements] of peer mutual authentication (SEC-001), message confidentiality (SEC-002), message replay protection (SEC-003) or message integrity.
-These qualities must be present in the transport over which the DOTS protocol operates.
-Key distribution may be achieved via the data channel, via an online mechanism such as DANE [RFC6698], Enrollment over Secure Transport [RFC7030], or by out-of-band means.
+The security requirements described in [I-D.ietf-dots-requirements] \(peer mutual authentication, message confidentiality and integrity, and message replay protection are not discussed here.
+However, these qualities must be present in the transport over which the DOTS signal channel operates.

+Key distribution in support of those security requirements to may be achieved via the data channel, via an online mechanism such as DANE [RFC6698], Enrollment over Secure Transport [RFC7030], or by out-of-band means.
+The key distribution mechanism is not specified in this document, but operators must take care to ensure the distribution provides the same level of security demanded by the signal channel itself.

 Minimum Viable Information {#minimum-viable-information}
 --------------------------

-DOTS is intended to be extensible and to evolve to meet the future needs in communicaring as yet unknown threats.
+DOTS is intended to be extensible and to evolve to meet the future needs in communicating as yet unknown threats.
 However, it must be able to convey the minimum information required for an upstream mitigation platform to successfully counter a DDoS attack.
 A client may have limited visibility into the full breadth of an attack and as such may not be well placed to provide useful